lillyflow/Mods/README.md

 - Instance Creator (The person who has moderation powers in the instance, only applicable to non-public instances)
 - Whether risky functions are allowed or not.

-And Each of these can be individually toggled on or off.
+And each of these can be individually toggled on or off.

 Now for more customizable things, you can change fontsize, the list's position (the QuickMenu hitbox will scale automatically), and the PlayerList button position.
 You can also change the color of the name, so instead of showing trust and friends, you could show friends only, or trust only, or just none.